 Nathan has appeared on numerous KET programs as well as in Paducah Life, Tribal, Story Magazine and many other publications.
 In 2014 he began to present at engagements, advocating the preservation of Western Kentucky roustabout music and the work of musicologist Mary Wheeler.

-His 5th solo album, Tales of a River Hobbit, is set to be released in spring of 2017.
+His 5th solo album, Tales of a River Hobbit, was released in spring of 2017.

 In early 2018 Nathan traveled to San Cristobal de las Casas with other artist from Paducah, Kentucky, Icheon, South Korea, Ensenada, Baja California, and Popayan, Colombia to participate in Sabores y Saberes, a UNESCO Cultural City festival.